 A Care Fee will is a legally recognised and accepted – and often the easiest – way to protect your home for your family in the event of you going into a care home.
 While straightforward in theory, the process should not be taken lightly as it can be a complex undertaking.
-But in doing so, it can protect at least half, or sometimes all, the value of your home.
+But in doing so, it can protect at least half of the value of your home.

 How Does A Care Fee Will Work?

-In your will, you’re able to leave your share as you see fit.
-But it also means long term security is there for your surviving partner after your death as they’ll be able to continue living in familiar surroundings permanently.
-In this situation, if long term care is needed at any point, only half the property will be owned by your spouse or partner and the half already ‘gifted’ is then protected from the council means test.
+As tenants in common, you’re able to leave your share as you see fit and your surviving spouse/partner will be able to continue living in the property in their lifetime.
+If long term care is needed by them at any point, only half the property will be owned by your spouse or partner and your half protected from the council means test.